-- A. Billing and collection procedures will follow the Intra-governmental Payment and Collection (IPAC) system process. - B. Wildland Fire Suppression Activities: Obligation of funds and reimbursement of expenditures under this subsection are under the Economy Act (31 U.S.C.
+- A. Billing and collection procedures will follow the Intra-Governmental Payment and Collection (IPAC) system process. - B. Wildland Fire Suppression Activities: Obligation of funds and reimbursement of expenditures under this subsection are under the Economy Act (31 U.S.C.
 1501).
-Total reimbursable costs are estimated at \$2,500,000.00 per fiscal year.
+Total reimbursable costs are estimated at \$1,200,000.00 per fiscal year.
 In the event this amount is insufficient for a particular fiscal year, this Agreement may be modified to increase the amount of funding, subject to the availability of funds.
-This Agreement is automatically incorporated by reference into any Resource Order that is issued under it, constituting a binding obligation.
-The Wildland Fire Agencies warrant that they will ensure the funds will be available when the obligations are recorded.
+This Agreement is automatically implemented by reference into any Resource Order that is issued under it, constituting a binding obligation.
+The Wildland Fire Agencies will take appropriate steps to ensure the funds will be available when the obligations are recorded.
 The recording of the obligations will occur upon the receipt of the billing/expenditures invoice by the applicable Wildland Fire Agency from the FAA.
-The billing invoice, inclusive of copies of this Agreement or reference to its applicable document number(s), the Resource Order(s) copy, and expenditure documentation, will define the specific services, supplied goods and costs for each order, and subsequent obligation and payment by the applicable jurisdictional Wildland Fire Agency.
+The billing invoice, inclusive of copies of this Agreement or reference to its applicable document number(s), the Resource Order(s) copy, and expenditure documentation, will define the specific services, supplied goods and costs for each order, and subsequent obligation and payment by the applicable jurisdictional Wildland Fire Agency. - The FAA will request reimbursement payments for suppression-related activities by submitting billing invoices, a copy of the Resource Orders that defined the requested services and goods, and the expenditure back-up documentation to the responsible jurisdictional Wildland Fire Agency.
+The FAA will charge an indirect/administrative overhead rate commensurate with their annual approved rate on all invoiced charges.
+The following information is required for payment requests: